Evolutionary-Optimization-Laboratory/rmoo/README.md

 ## Overview

 A Non-Dominated Sorting based Multi-Objective Optimization package, built upon the [GA package](https://CRAN.R-project.org/package=GA). rmoo provides a complete and flexible framework for optimizing multiple supplied objectives.
-You will have at your disposal a wide range of configuration options for the NSGA, NSGA-II and NSGA-III algorithms, as well as representation of real numbers, permutations and binaries.
+You will have at your disposal a wide range of configuration options for the NSGA, NSGA-II and NSGA-III algorithms, as well as representation of real numbers, permutations and binaries

 ## Installation